seanmorris/vid-feed/README.md

 $ ./rails-local db:seed
 ```

-Once its set up you can then start the project with just:
+This should give you a working version of the project running locally.
+Later on, you can re-start the project with just:

 ```bash
 $ docker-compose up